oroinc/documentation/user/back-office/system/configuration/system/integrations/google-settings/google-integration.rst

 6. In the **Google Tag Manager Settings** section, clear the **Use Default** checkbox and select a :ref:`Google Tag Manager Integration <gtm-ga-4-integration>` from the list to configure it for the application and enable data mapping.

+.. note:: You can enable cross-domain tracking to be able to track user interactions across multiple domains using a single GA4 property.
+See the |Implement Cross-Domain Measurement| article on the Google website for more information.

 **Related Topics**

 * :ref:`Configure Global Google Settings <admin-configuration-integrations-google>`